dubYdub/Nowhere-EN/Script-map-2.md

 There is a girl squatting on the ground crying.

-I try to wipe her tears, but can't feel her.
+I try to wipe her tears, but can't touch her.

 She's sorting the torn pages